 Our resource hub for investing in the stock market might be able to help make that blend a bit clearer for you and our guide on how to invest in stocks is a great start for first-time investors.
-As we’ve said, if you are still unsure of how to pick investments, speak to a qualified financial adviser.
+As we’ve said, if you are still unsure of how to make your own investment decisions, speak to a qualified financial adviser.
 And remember, whenever you invest, you're putting your capital at risk.

-How to choose the best stocks for your stocks and shares ISA
+How to choose the best stocks for your stocks & shares ISA

-The best stocks for your stocks and shares ISA are the ones that truly match your appetite for risk, investment goals and time horizon.
+The best stocks for your stocks & shares ISA are the ones that truly match your appetite for your own level of risk, investment goals and time horizon.